Muthuraman-Sivakumar/Multi-class_Forestry_Data_Analysis/README.md

 **Date:** August 2025

 ## About the Project
-The project aims to build a classification model that accurately predicts the forest type of a forestry area (Aspen, Krummholz, etc.).
+The project aims to build a classification model that accurately predicts the forest type of a forest area (Aspen, Krummholz, etc.).

 The project uses the UCI Forest Covertypes dataset, please see the "References" section